 Keithley Model 2450 or 2460 SourceMeter® SMU instruments with Touch, Test, Invent® graphical user interface greatly simplify the process of measuring power efficiency through the use of Keithley’s Test Script Processor (TSP®) technology and TSP-Link® virtual backplane.
 Using TSP technology and TSPLink communication bus, power efficiency measurements, which require two instruments, can be made quickly and easily from the front panel of a single instrument with the power efficiency calculated and displayed automatically.

 DC Power Consumption Analysis for Low Power Products

 Characterizing a power usage profile is essential for low power devices, such as Internet of things (IoT,) portable wireless, wearable, portable and implantable medical, and low power industrial products.
 Power usage directly correlates with battery drain and impacts product usefulness.
 DC Power analysis is a non-trivial task, since these devices often draw current in wide ranges from nano-amps to amps depending on operating modes and often have short wake up times, as well, tthat can last for as little as a few microseconds and require extensive data logging periods to capture a complete power usage profile.

 Most electronic systems contain analog circuits, microprocessors, DSPs, ASICs, and/or FPGAs that require multiple supply voltages.
-To ensure reliable and repeatable operation of these systems, transient behaviors, such as power-up and power-down timing, ramp rates, and the magnitude of different supply voltages must be appropriately controlled.
+To ensure reliable and repeatable operation of these systems, transient behaviors, such as Power-up anomalies on the buck converter.
+Temporary output voltage dip (left) and permanent power-up and power-down timing, failure to power-up (right.) ramp rates, and the magnitude of different supply voltages must be appropriately controlled.
 Voltage and current sizing, monitoring, sequencing, and tracking are essential for characterizing the transient performance of power supplies.